DexterLB/stard/README.md

 # stard
+A service daemon

+# installation

+    * install an init process other than systemd (like busybox or sinit)
+    * make it run /usr/bin/rc.init on startup and /usr/bin/rc.shutdown
+      on shutdown
+    * use setup.py install or the PKGBUILD to install stard
+    * read the services in /etc/stard and modify them according to your system

+# service files
-Each service will have a service file.
+Each service has a service file.
 The filename matches the service name.
 Service files are python classes.

 Sample service: